ikuamike/dotfiles/README.md

-My setup is used on Ubuntu 18.04 at the moment.
+My setup is used on Kali Linux at the moment.

 ![terminal](https://github.com/ikuamike/dotfiles/blob/master/Screenshots/terminal.png)